githubgilhad/MegaHomeFORTH/docs/MHF-001/README.rst

 * PROBLEM - 74HC165 doubles the first bit (as it is shifted out and latched again before level latch returns inactive) and so ONECHAR have to be 9 clocks long (or lose the last bit) - 74HC166 should be better (as it is edge latched) but now I cannot feed it each 8 clocks, so last bit will be errornerous
 	* I should use some port A..F for VGA data **out** isnstead of **STS** too, to fit in 8 clocks
 * each port connector should have at least `GND`, and ideally `+5V` too - for LEDS and other use
+* SD card reader needed little edge filing to not collide with ISCP connector and 3V3 connector - make little more place for it next time and add mounting holes in corner.
+Sitting just on Koptan tape looks good.
+(Alternatively unsolder all components and move them on PCB directly.
+Qualify MISO and MOSI (and maybe clock too) by CS, let CS go inside all the time.
+Use another pin than ISCP)
+* mark areas on SysBus, at least separate blocks as Data, Address, A, B, Other with lines

 Larger Picture
 ===============